batden/eloge/README.md

 chmod +x eloge.sh
 ```

-Then issue the following command:
+Then execute the script with:

 ```bash
 ./eloge.sh
 ```

-## Update local repository
+## Update local repo

 Change to ~/.eloge/ and run:

 ```bash
 git pull
 ```

-That's it.